Federation of American Scientists: History

-FAS was founded as the Federation of Atomic Scientists on November 30, 1945, by a group of scientists and engineers within the Associations of Manhattan Project scientists, Oak Ridge scientists, and Los Alamos scientists.
+FAS was founded as the Federation of Atomic Scientists on November 30, 1945, by a group of scientists and engineers associated with the Manhattan Project, including personnel from the Oak Ridge and Los Alamos sites.
+Among the founding members were David Hawkins, Melba Phillips, and Robert R. Wilson.

 Its early mission was to support the McMahon Act of 1946, educate the public, press, politicians, and policy-makers, and promote international transparency and nuclear disarmament.
 The group was frustrated with the control of the nation's nuclear arsenal and advocated for public control of the nuclear arsenal.
-A group of the early members of the Federation of American Scientists went to Washington, D.C. and set up there sending letters to representatives in the House of Representatives and in the Senate to request support for their original goal to not support the May-Johnson Bill.
+A group of the early members of the Federation of American Scientists went to Washington, D.C., and set up there sending letters to representatives in the House of Representatives and in the Senate to request support for their original goal not to support the May-Johnson Bill.
 The group of scientists were opposed to the fact that, under the proposed May-Johnson Bill, the United States military would have the majority of control over the development and control of atomic weapons.
 Working with congressmen, they worked to create the bill that brought forth the Atomic Energy Commission (AEC).
 The Atomic Energy Commission oversaw the research into atomic energy and atomic weapons.
 On January 6, 1946, FAS changed its name to the Federation of American Scientists, but its purpose remained the same—to agitate for the international control of atomic energy and its devotion to peaceful uses, public promotion of science and the freedom and integrity of scientists and scientific research.
 For this purpose, permanent headquarters were set up in Washington, D.C., and contacts were established with the several branches of government, the United Nations, professional and private organizations, and influential persons.
 The explosion of postwar political activism demonstrated by the group became known as the "scientists' movement" with the basis of being unhappy with the United States' monopoly on nuclear weapons.
 During this movement, the idea was also established that no defense against an atomic bomb was feasible in the near future.
 Using these two ideas, the FAS proposed the United States and other technologically advanced nations had to work in unison to create a solution that would not end in complete destruction.